Brunch & Batter

 Instructions

-• Toast the bread in a toaster to your liking or fry the bread in a small pan over medium heat with a little butter.
+• While the blueberries are cooking, toast the bread in a toaster to your liking, or fry the bread in a small pan over medium heat with a little butter until golden.

 ¼ cup cream cheese, softened, 2 teaspoon grated lemon zest, plus more for topping